Beyond Difference

 Interfaith Resources

-Address by Dr. Edward Kessler MBE at Holocaust Memorial Service at Keeble College on 26 Jan 2025 and text of this address.
+Address by Dr. Edward Kessler MBE at Holocaust Memorial Service at Keble College on 26 Jan 2025 and text of this address.

 “A Jewish-Christian Glossary“ from the Office of the Chief Rabbi and The Church of Scotland